-Peripheral angioplasty is a relatively quick procedure, but your physician requires you to rest at the hospital for up to eight hours afterward while they observe your recovery.
+Peripheral angioplasty is a relatively quick procedure, but your peripheral artery specialist will require you to rest at the hospital for up to eight hours afterward while they observe your recovery.
 After you’re released, you can typically resume normal activity.

 While an angioplasty can open up your blocked arteries, the procedure does not cure the underlying condition causing the blockage.
 If you want to lower your risk of further arterial blockage in the future, ask your provider about adopting a heart-healthy lifestyle.

 How soon will I experience results?

 You should feel immediate improvement following your procedure, though the extent of your results depends on the size, length, and severity of the arterial blockage getting treated.
 Generally, you can expect your results to last anywhere from a few months to several years, with improved outcomes if your blockage can support a stent.